TheCarAndBikeGuy/snakegame/README.md

 Figma - https://www.figma.com/board/kjwvPEgGNX4gV5jDYM3nr5/Snake?t=BVitoCfrHgqw1J09-0

 ### Day One -
-- Have been working on setting up the project, such as setting up the next.js.
+- Have been working on setting up the project, such as setting up the next.js, adding to the README, and cloning to my local.
 - I also made a favicon that can be viewed in Vercel or Figma.
 - Looked into inspiration and ideas for setting up my app.